Slesa/launchy/trunk/Launchy_QT/readme.txt

 Easy stuff -
 	.
 Add thanks to Tyler for graphics stuff on webpage Hard stuff -
-	.
-Hitting tab from the dropdown when selecting a file should extend the file

 Done for beta 1: